Blotch3D/Blotch3D/readme.md

 window---MonoGame must create it.

 The provided Visual Studio solution file contains both the Blotch3D library project with source, and the example projects.
+However, the "BlotchExample13_UseBlotch3DThruNuGet" example uses a separate solution file to demonstrate its independence from the library project source.

 Several bare-bones examples demonstrate some of the more common tasks with just a few lines of code.
 The source file name for each example